crisipatelis/Mini-project/README.md

 In its development and in order to run it, this project used two sets of test data.
 The script is designed to retrieve these reads.
 - In the first portion of the project (#1-7), Illumina sequence reads with SRA ID SRR8185310 are used for resequencing the E. coli K-12 genome.
 In step 1 of the script, the ```sra_id``` variable is assigned to this SRA ID.
 Its SRA Database page can be found here: https://www.ncbi.nlm.nih.gov/sra/SRX5005282
 - In the second portion of the project (#8-9), Illumina RNA sequences with SRA ID SRR1411276 are used as transcriptome data.
 In step 8 of the script, the ```sra_id2``` variable is assigned to this SRA ID.
 Its SRA Database page can be found here: https://www.ncbi.nlm.nih.gov/sra/SRX604287
+- In step 6, a given multi-fasta file was used to create an E. coli K-12 database as subject sequences.
+It was obtained at /home/aene/Ecoli.fasta.

 **```import``` Information**